7 Key Questions You Should Ask a Potential Software Development Partner

 5. How will you ensure the confidentiality of my project?

 You are approaching a company with a wonderful concept of an app or website development.
 You will be apprehensive about how to protect your valuable ideas from theft and misuse.
-Once you’ve zeroed-in on a company you want to work with, ask them about the legal documents to be signed to protect your intellectual property and confidential information.
+Once you’ve zeroed in on a company you want to work with, ask them about the legal documents to be signed to protect your intellectual property and confidential information.

-At Bridge Global we execute a Non-Disclosure Agreement (NDA) with each client.
+At Bridge Global, we execute a Non-Disclosure Agreement (NDA) with each client.
 We give value to respect the private information of our clients.
 We stand by a well-written contract covering the way in which the software development outsourcing will take place.

 You need to be clear about the cost factors involved before starting the collaboration.
-The contract should have clarity on how, when and where billing occurs.
+The contract should have clarity on how, when, and where billing occurs.
 There should be strict deadlines for issuing an invoice and invoice payment.
 Penalties for missing payments, if any, need to be communicated to the client in advance.

-If a client wants to give a test project to gauge the capability of developers before assigning the project outright, there should be precision on what’s their take on it, how much will they charge, etc. Offering a provision of the trial period is a plus as you can have a taste of their calibre before handing over the whole project.
+If a client wants to give a test project to gauge the capability of developers before assigning the project outright, there should be precision on what’s their take on it, how much will they charge, etc. Offering a provision of the trial period is a plus as you can have a taste of their caliber before handing over the whole project.

 7. How will you manage timeline demands?